Germany hit by new wave of airport, train strikes

 Just hours later, Lufthansa cabin crew at Munich Airport are set to strike from 4 am to 11 pm on Wednesday.
 Lufthansa estimates that that strike would result in 400 flights being cancelled and some 50,000 passengers unable to take off.

+The union called on employees in passenger screening, people and goods screening, cargo screening and service areas to stop work.

+This is to press the union's demands for base pay to rise by €2.80 ($3.06) and hour and for extra pay on top for overtime starting with the first hour of overtime worked.

-At the weekend, Ufo had called on the approximately 19,000 flight attendants at German carrier Lufthansa and its subsidiary Lufthansa Cityline to go on strike.
+At the weekend, the Ufo union had called on the approximately 19,000 flight attendants at Lufthansa and its subsidiary Lufthansa Cityline to go on strike.

 Ufo is asking for a 15% increase in pay for flight assistants and also wants an inflation compensation bonus of €3,000 ($3,280).

 This is one of several current wage disputes for Lufthansa.
-Last week, ground staff organized by another union, Verdi, paralyzed much of Lufthansa's passenger traffic with what was now their fifth wave of industrial action.
+Last week, ground staff organized by verdi paralysed much of Lufthansa's passenger traffic with what was now their fifth wave of industrial action.

 Germany has been hit by repeated strikes in the transport sector in recent months.
 Local public transit workers in much of the country staged a separate strike two weeks ago.